vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 What then is the true position?
 The Vedic texts ascribing knowledge, power, etc., to the Brahman are with reference to the existence of beneficent and good Qualities a and the texts that deny qualities mean only that it is devoid of bad qualities such as attachment, hatred etc. Passages like "His wishes are true, His resolves are fulfilled" (Chh.
 Up.
 VIII. i, 5) illustrate auspicious qualities.
 While the denial in general terms of attributes can get its full meaning by restricting it to another aspect (namely, evil qualities), there is no necessity to say that the Brahman is not possessed of good qualities.
 This rule (that the general yields to the special) is to be found fully authoritative in 'Pad-ahavaniya', 'Brahmana Parivrajaka', 'Brahmana Koundinya', 'Gobalivarda' and similar maxims.
 [Note: Padahavaniya :- In the horse-sacrifice, some homas are prescribed to be performed on the hoof-marks of the horse, (Generally the homa is to be made only in a fire.
-The special mention of hoof- marks overrides the general rule about making oblations only in fire.
+The special mention of hoofmarks overrides the general rule about making oblations only in fire.
 Brahmana Parivrajaka : The term 'Brahmana' is general, while Parivrajaka (an ascetic) is special, Brahmana Koundinya : Again, 'Brahmana is general, while 'Koundinya' is special as referring to one belonging to the Koundinya gotra.
 Go-balivarda : 'Go (cattle) is general, balivarda (bull) is special] to bad qualities not found in the.
 Brahman; these words, go hand in hand with word, that lay down positive attributes.
 The latter speak equally explicitly of the existence of good qualities in the Brahman.
 In the same sentence, we find used with respect to the Brahman words like "He is sinless" at the beginning, and "His wishes are true, His resolves are fulfilled" (Chh.
 Up.
 VIII. ,.
 5) at the end.
 Again, another text begins with the statement.
 "That which is invisible," and ends: "That which the wise see as the source of all beings, is eternal, all-pervading, existing everywhere, very subtle and imperishable" (Mund.
 Up. ,.
 1.6.).
 Why then trouble about nyayas (analogies, maxims or arguments)?
 It is as plain as pikestaff, as when one man says "There is a pillar" and another says "There is no pot".
 (The one does not contradict the other).
 The author of the Vedanta Sutras explains in detail (in regard to God) the denial of visibility and such other qualities and the existence of auspicious qualities opposite there to in the aphorism.
-"That which is des- cribed as unseeable etc. (is the Paramatman), as qualities (peculiar to Him) are mentioned".
+"That which is described as unseeable etc. (is the Paramatman), as qualities (peculiar to Him) are mentioned".
 (I. 2.
 22.)
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>